Meet The Horses

 Chiquita is so tame that all anyone has to do to take her to the arena for playtime is put a rope around her neck.
 Chiquita happily follows along.
 But don’t let her sweet demeanor fool you: this mustang has a mind of her own and won’t be bullied by any of the other horses!

-DANNY – short for Borracho Dan – is a three-year-old Thoroughbred with a shy, gentle personality.
+DANNY is a six-year-old Thoroughbred with a shy, gentle personality.
 He was destined to be part of the racing world, but he came to us instead after his previous owner wanted to get rid of him on the grounds that he had a bad knee.
 Thanks to a sweet lady on the track who knew he was in danger and begged his owner for a few days to find him a new place to live before the slaughter truck came around, Danny came home in March 2015.

 Danny was pretty uncertain about his new life for the first few weeks.
 He was rather head shy and it took some gentle coaxing to get his halter on.
 We turned him out with Iron Man and Slayer to see how they’d get along.
 The first few times we did this, Iron Man made it his personal mission to intimidate Danny and show him who was in charge.
 But to our disbelief, Slayer pushed himself in between the two boys before it got real nasty and kept the peace.
 Now?
 The three big Thoroughbreds get along just fine.